robusta-dev/robusta/docs/index.rst

        .. image:: /images/architecture-overview.png
           :align: center

 Robusta is used in production by hundreds of teams.
-It monitors infrastructure for the Hubble Space Telescope, Fortune 500 companies, and startups of all sizes.
+It monitors infrastructure for Fortune 500 companies, managed service providers, and startups of all sizes.

 .. button-ref:: quick-start
     :color: primary